Digital Collection System Network: DCS-3000

-DCS-3000 and "Red Hook" were first mentioned publicly in a March 2006 report from the United States Department of Justice Office of the Inspector General on the implementation of the Communications Assistance for Law Enforcement Act (CALEA).
+DCS-3000 and "Red Hook" were first mentioned publicly in a March 2006 report from the United States Department of Justice Office of the Inspector General (OIG) on the implementation of the Communications Assistance for Law Enforcement Act (CALEA).
 The report described Red Hook as "a system to collect voice and data calls and then process and display the intercepted information in the absence of a CALEA solution." and it described DCS-3000 "as an interim solution to intercept personal communications services delivered via emerging digital technologies used by wireless carriers in advance of any CALEA solutions being deployed."

 Citing the OIG report, the Electronic Frontier Foundation (EFF) filed an FOIA request later that year in order to obtain more information about the two programs.
 When the FBI did not respond with more information, the EFF sued, and in May 2007 obtained a court order to release documents concerning the programs.

 On August 29, 2007, Wired magazine published an article on these systems, citing the EFF documents.
 The DCS-3000 collects information associated with dialed and incoming numbers like traditional trap-and-trace and pen registers.
 The article named "Red Hook" as the client for DCS-3000.
 Wired reported that the DCS-3000 cost $320 per number targeted, and that the software is maintained by Booz Allen Hamilton.